Here are some tips for your email sales pitch.

 I would like to talk to you about your needs around where Product X helps.

 This flow screams, “I am a salesperson trying to sell something.”
-If you agree with trying to change that tone, don’t use this structure and minimize directly talking about your product and what it does.
+If you agree with changing that tone, don’t use this structure and minimize directly talking about your product and what it does.

 Focus more on the value that you offer.

 Instead of talking about your product and what it does, talk about the benefits that your product delivers to your target buyer.
-This can help to answer the question of “what is in it for me?” for your prospect and can help you to communicate in a language that they will understand and be more interested in.
+This can help answer the question of “What is in it for me?” for your prospect and help you communicate in a language that they will understand and be more interested in.

 Outline the challenges that you help your clients to resolve, minimize, and avoid.

-Another option for your email sales pitch other than focusing on the benefits that you offer is to focus on the challenges (pain points) that you help your clients to resolve, minimize, and avoid.
+Another option for your email sales pitch, in addition to focusing on the benefits you offer, is to focus on the challenges (pain points) that you help your clients resolve, minimize, and avoid.

 Most buyers are motivated to fix problems, and if there are challenges on their side that you can help with and you outline those in your email, you may be more likely to grab the prospect’s attention.